For authorized users, Blitztest has a smart repetition system, an effective way to remember information.

 The Blitztest will ask you to repeat the material at increasing intervals, just when the information is on the verge of being forgotten.
 This algorithm ensures a smooth transfer of knowledge into long-term memory.

-The only thing you need from you to successfully master the educational materials of Leitner's system is regular practice.
-Exercise daily or at least once every 2-3 days, and monitor your progress with satisfaction.
+The only thing needed from you to successfully master the educational materials of Leitner's system is regular practice.
+Exercise daily or at least once every 2-3 days, and watch performance indicators show your progress.

 Work out according to your individual program

 Blitztest simulator questions are broken down into multiple objectives for Russian language, math, and geography.
 Don't waste time on questions you already know.
-Choose the goals you want and get to work on them.
+Choose the goals you care about and get to work on them.

 Leitner system algorithm